If your account has already been mostly set up by us, skim this article, then go to the list of what a company account owner can do.

 As the account holder, you can already do what a manager can do, and more.
 If you want any other managers, visit Managers and invite some.

 You can restrict your managers by groups.
 E.g. Barry could manage Auckland and Sales while Jill manages Tauranga and Hamilton and Judy manages Service.
 You could use an external assessor to manage drivers, too.

 6. Invite your drivers

-It's best to split the emails into unique groups then invite those groups separately.
-For example, invite all the people in Tauranga and Sales at the same time, like in the image.
-Then all the people in Tauranga and Service separately.
-Then all the people in Auckland and Sales, all the people in Auckland and service, and so on.
+If you're inviting using email it's best to split the emails into unique groups then invite those groups separately.
+For example, invite all the people in Wellington and Delivery at the same time, like in the image.
+Then all the people in Tauranga and Delivery separately.
+Then all the people in Auckland and Delivery, all the people in Auckland and service, and so on.
 If you make a mistake you can edit the user later.

 You can also define whether they are an employee, student/client, contractor or volunteer.
 Those are for sorting purposes only.
 If you want to restrict modules by, for example, student/client, then you need to set them up as a group.

 Once you've invited some drivers and managers, check out the user permissions lists to find out what they can do.

 Now all that remains is for you to tell your drivers about it.